-My name is Giovanna, but you can call me Gio (she/her).
-I am a first-generation Chicana and a teen mother of one.
-I have many identities, but I find that these few in particular govern my place in the world and, thus, influence my clinical practice and perspectives.
-As a professional, I am a Somatic Therapist who believes that our body, mind and spirit need to be incorporated in the therapeutic process in order to heal.
-I provide services through the means of talk therapy and intend to work towards building a full time Yoga Therapy practice.
+I am a first-generation Chicana and teen mom of one.
+I have many identities, but I find these few in particular have governed my place in the world and, thus, influence my clinical practice and perspectives.
+I’ve worked as a nursing assistant, a dietary aide, a writing tutor, and a youth life coach, but I have found my place in the field of mental health.
+I’m a Somatic Therapist who believes that our body and mind should be integrated in the therapeutic process in order to heal.
+I am passionate about providing comprehensive care to BIPOC individuals and advocating for mental health services that are holistic.

-My role as a therapist is to be an aid in your endeavors and I will do this by pulling from a variety of therapeutic modalities.
-I lean heavily on Emotionally Focused Individual Therapy (EFIT), Relational-Cultural Therapy, DBT skills and principles, and trauma infromed yoga practices.
+I pull from a variety of therapeutic modalities in my work with clients.
+I lean heavily on Emotionally Focused Individual Therapy (EFIT), Relational-Cultural Therapy, and trauma infromed mindfulness practices.
 In session, I intend to walk alongside my clients and collaborate with them on their process of healing all while making space for choice, exploration, wonder and joy.
-I strongly believe my work with clients is reciprocal, which is why I will continue to challenge power dynamics and honor difference.
-Our relationship will be the foundation of our work together and in this challenges may arise.
-However, it is in the uncomfortable moments where I find a relational approach offers the most healing in a way that is authentic and deeply impactful.
+I strongly believe my work with clients is reciprocal, which is why I strive to challenge power dynamics and honor difference throughout treatment.
+Our relationship will be the foundation of our work together and it is through a relational approach where I have witnessed healing in a way that is authentic and deeply impactful.